Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 7. Ask To Listen to Music or Watch a Movie

-Some sites have the ability to provide MR- Safe headphones and have music for you to listen to.
+Some sites can provide MR- Safe headphones and have music for you to listen to.
 This is an awesome way to zone out and listen to your favourite tunes.

-Some sites have set ups that allow you to watch a show.
-Although this is not common as the TV equipment that can go in the magnet room is extremely expensive!
+Some sites have setups that allow you to watch a show.
+Although this is not common, the TV equipment that can go in the magnet room is extremely expensive!

 8. Try Closing Your Eyes or Request an Eye Mask